YasmineBeck/gamma-robust-knapsack-interdiction-solver/README.md

 Fourth and finally, we now split Table 6 into separate tables for each uncertainty parameterization.

 Despite the aforementioned aspects, we would like to emphasize that they do not impact the overall conclusions drawn from our computational study.
 Since the evaluation of our proposed methods has been conducted on a qualitative basis, our key findings remain consistent with those in the published article.
-We provide the new figures and tables in `corrected-figures-and-tables.pdf`.
+In [new-figures-and-tables.pdf](./new-figures-and-tables.pdf), we provide the new figures and tables.